Phrenzi/slate/source/includes/_management_staffs.md

 }
 ```

-This endpoint authenticated by `Manager Token`, and retrieves all staffs.
+This endpoint authenticated by `Access Token`, and retrieves all staffs.

 ### HTTP Request